David Ortiz: Analyst career

 In October 2017 Ortiz joined MLB on Fox as a part-time sports analyst for the coverage of the 2017 World Series.
 He returned in late 2019 as a full-time studio analyst following the June 2019 shooting.

+Television work

+In 2026, Ortiz competed in season fourteen of The Masked Singer as the alien-like "Googly Eyes".
+He was the first to be eliminated in the season premiere alongside Todd Chrisley and Julie Chrisley as "Croissants".

 Business

 Ortiz has received about $4.5 million in endorsements over the years.
 In April 2007, sporting-goods company Reebok debuted the Big Papi 10M Mid Baseball cleat, which Ortiz first used during the 2007 MLB All Star Game in San Francisco, California.

 In October 2009, Ortiz opened a nightclub called "Forty-Forty" in his native Dominican Republic.
 In April 2010, rapper and producer Jay-Z and his business partner Juan Perez sued Ortiz for trademark infringement, alleging that the name of Ortiz's nightclub was stolen from Jay-Z's chain of sports clubs in New York.
 In March 2011, Ortiz reached a settlement deal with Jay-Z and Perez.

 In 2021, Ortiz, among other high-profile athletes and celebrities, was a paid spokesperson for FTX, a cryptocurrency exchange.
 In November 2022, FTX filed for bankruptcy, wiping out billions of dollars in customer funds.
 Ortiz, alongside other spokespeople, is currently being sued for promoting unregistered securities through a class-action lawsuit.

 In July 2022, Ortiz launched his "Papi Cannabis" line of cannabis products in collaboration with the company Rev Brands.
 Ortiz stated: "Cannabis has helped me relax, sleep better, manage stress, and heal physically after a lifetime of playing ball, and I look forward to sharing Papi Cannabis and my personal journey to help people understand its benefits."